MathEDU: Feedback Generation on Problem-Solving Processes for Mathematical Learning Support: Supplementary Details for Dataset Construction

 \subsection{Academic Backgrounds and Question Distribution of Student Annotators}

 To collect data on math problem-solving, we invited six university students to participate in the annotation process.
 Table~\ref{tab:student_question_distribution} presents the majors of the student annotators and the distribution of questions they answered.
 We aimed for diversity by including individuals from different academic backgrounds, such as Japanese Studies and Applied Mathematics, to capture a range of math proficiency levels in the problem-solving process.
-All annotators involved in the task, including students and mathematics experts serving as teachers, were compensated based on the minimum hourly wage standards of their respective countries.
+Before the annotation process, students were asked to attempt 10 questions to ensure their responses adhered to the required format.
+This step helped avoid issues such as incomplete equations or disorganized layouts, facilitating smoother data collection.